 Still, these medications do not appear to have as pronounced an effect on people with paranoid personality disorder as they do on people with schizophrenia.
 For this reason, they are usually only recommended when severe aggressive or delusional symptoms put a person with paranoid personality disorder at risk of harm or impede their ability to participate in psychotherapy.

-Treatments for Paranoid Personality Disorder with Co-Occurring Conditions
+Treating Paranoid Personality Disorder and Co-Occurring Conditions

 Minimal research has been done on rates of paranoid personality disorder and co-occurring conditions, though general research shows that people with any personality disorder are more likely to develop substance use disorders and are at a significantly elevated risk of suicide when they have comorbid anxiety or depressive disorders.